 (5) Joseph Epping

-Part 6: Joseph Epping
+Part 9: Joseph Epping

-Epping was born at Neuenkirchen, near Rheine in Westphalia (01.12.1835) (one source identifies district of Steinfurt) and died on the evening of August 22nd (aged 59 years) at the Jesuit College at Exaeten Castle, Holland (22.08.1894).
+Epping was born at Neuenkirchen (Scheswig-Holstein), near Rheine in Westphalia (01.12.1835) (one source identifies district of Steinfurt) and died on the evening of August 22nd (aged 59 years) at the Jesuit College at Exaeten Castle, Holland (22.08.1894).
 (At least one modern writer mistakenly writes that Epping died in 1891.)
 Epping died early aged 59.

 Epping's Jesuit training